Specialization in machine and system design

 Be open to new things, show interest, don’t pretend to be someone you aren’t, and do what you enjoy.

 What was your best experience at STOBER?

 My first outdoor day at the start of my training.
-This gave me a chance to get to know the other trainees better, which made me feel much more comfortable right away and made me less nervous.
+This gave me a chance to get to know the other trainees and future technical product designers better, which made me feel much more comfortable right away and made me less nervous.

 What does the training at STOBER mean to you?

 That you know your colleagues, you can ask anyone for help and you get it.

 More interesting info